xiaosunzhu/bit_utils/README.md

 -------------------------------------------------------
 ### BinStringHelper ###
 A simple tool, provide some static function to change number(byte,byte[],int,short,long) to a binary string.
-Uarually used to print for debug.
+Usually used to print for debug.

 Example: